bovino/bovino/README.md

 ## :books: Education ##

-- GRADUATION: During my graduation i studied at UnB (University of Brasilia) and UniEuro
+- GRADUATION: During my graduation i studied at UnB (University of Brasilia) and UniEuro (Brazil)
 - POST GRADUATION: I have a post graduation at IGTI (Brazil), where i studied BigData and topics related to data engineering

 ## :books: Some of my coolest githup repos that you might want to take a look ##